 1829—Salzburg, Austria: British traveler Vincent Novello attends Mass at the Salzburg Cathedral.
 The trombones, which include a full complement of alto, tenor, and bass, receive special praise and are the only wind instruments in the orchestra: “The Orchestra was placed in the right-hand Gallery near the Altar against one of the large Pillars which support the Dome.
 It consisted of two first Violins, a second Violin, Tenor [viola] and Double Bass (no Violoncello), three trombones (alto, tenor and bass), and the Organ….The best performers were the three trombone players, who produced a fine tone and added much grandeur to the general effect” (Novello 303-4).

 c.
-1830—Vienna, Austria: K.k. Österreichischer Militair Leichen-Conduct, lithograph no. 8 from a series edited by Michael Tretsentsky, shows a military band that includes trombones with both traditional and rear-facing bells (see below image–click image for larger version; public domain) (Pirker).
+1830—Vienna, Austria: K.k. Österreichischer Militair Leichen-Conduct, lithograph no. 8 from a series edited by Michael Tretsentsky, shows a military band that includes trombones with both traditional and rear-facing bells (see below image—click to expand; public domain) (Pirker).

 c.
-1830s—Strasbourg: A rear-facing trombone is made by manufacturer Charles Kretzschmann (Heyde, Metropolitan).
+1830s—Strasbourg, France: A rear-facing trombone is made by manufacturer Charles Kretzschmann (Heyde, Metropolitan).

 1830—Leipzig, Germany: The Gewandhausorchester contains 3 trombones (Herbert, Trombone 334).